Well done, you took the plunge and registered as an ADIT student for 2021!

-You should buy Professor Kees Van Raad’s Materials on International, TP and EU Tax Law Volume A at the beginning of your ADIT journey.
-This will be an essential resource all the way through your qualification, so it is money well spent!
+Now you’re a registered ADIT student, you should buy Professor Kees Van Raad’s Materials on International, TP and EU Tax Law Volume A. This will be an essential resource all the way through your qualification, so it is money well spent!

 Candidates who join one of our Extratax Training study programmes will be provided with a set text to support learning for the module in question.
 This is included in the course fee.